The Top Construction Events and Tradeshows You Should Be Attending

 Sending employees to an industry event is a significant investment decision for most construction companies.
 While it is usually worth the money, they may have to mull over the details.
 You should formalize your proposal in an email containing your sample agenda, reasons for attending and cost analysis.

-Construction Events Are More Important Than Ever
+Construction Conferences and Events Are More Important Than Ever

 As the world deals with COVID-19, we all look for a little bit of normalcy in our lives.
 This is something that is a priority for every business, including those in the construction industry.
 However, the construction projects have not come to a complete stop.
 The industry is striving to find new ways to stay productive and mitigate delays in production, while still social distancing and staying healthy.